BillF1953/NectarWeekday/README.md

 # NectarWeek

-#Some basic php scripts used to aggregate data in a custom fashion for Oracle Service Cloud Reports Explorere
+Some basic php scripts used to aggregate data in a custom fashion for Oracle Service Cloud Reports Explorer